C# SDK

 Schema — WOWSQLSchema (service key only)

-UUID primary key: The API requires the primaryKey column to be type UUID (not SERIAL).
+Requires service role key.
+The API requires the primaryKey column to be type UUID (not SERIAL).
 Use ["type"] = "UUID" with ["auto_increment"] = true for DEFAULT gen_random_uuid().
 Raw CREATE TABLE via ExecuteSQL must not use integer/SERIAL primary keys.

 using (var schema = new WOWSQLSchema(